-We hope 2013 is off to a good start for you and you’re busy with lots of new business.
+We hope you're off to a good start this year and your firm is busy with lots of new business.
 Of course new business means creating new project records and specifying team members, phases, tasks, etc. If your firm specializes in certain project types (e.g., schools, churches, or car dealerships), this can result in a lot of tedious, redundant work which can lead to wasted time, errors, and mind-numbing boredom.

 Boredom aside, lost time due to errors or redundancy can put a kink in your cash flow.
 Fortunately, you can slice away at the wasteful redundancy that comes from frequently working on similar projects using ArchiOffice’s project templates.